Configuring Solace OpenMAMA Bridges

 The connect retries property (

-SESSION_CONNECT_RETRIES) sets the number of times to retry to establish an initial connection for a Session to a host message broker.
+SESSION_CONNECT_RETRIES) sets the number of times to retry to establish an initial connection for a Session to a host event broker.

 The valid range for the Connect Retries property is –1 or greater.
 A value of –1 means retry forever; a value of 0 means no automatic connection retries (that is, try once and give up).